top of page

 Choosing who to appoint is one of the most important decisions.
 Your attorney should be someone you trust completely, who is willing and able to take on the responsibility, who lives close enough to manage your affairs practically, who is organized and financially responsible (for property matters), and who understands your values and wishes (for personal care matters).
 You can appoint the same person for both types, or different people.
 You can also appoint more than one attorney to act jointly or jointly and severally.

-Get Your Powers of Attorney Done Right
+Reviewing and Updating Your Powers of Attorney

 Comments